LazaUK/MachineLearning-AsteroidHunting/README.md

 So, for this project I generated synthetic asteroid images using some open source and proprietary 3D software platforms.
 The object detection model was trained on Azure Custom Vision platform, before being exported into TensorFlow format.
 Export process also generated a template class to perform asteroid detections.

-- You can check [this YouTube video](https://youtu.be/MGzjm-F5YcA) for an output of my model tested on a video stream of an asetroid's fly-by.
+- You can check [this YouTube video](https://youtu.be/MGzjm-F5YcA) for an output of my model, tested on a video stream of an asetroid's fly-by.
 [![Img alt text](https://img.youtube.com/vi/MGzjm-F5YcA/0.jpg)](https://www.youtube.com/watch?v=MGzjm-F5YcA)